shuhrat/shuhrat.github.io/_posts/2015-12-27-git-lfs-tips-and-tricks.md

 #### 4. Commited binary file, can not rebase, checkout or hard reset

 You have a trouble if anyone commits binary file and pushes to remote.
-Anyone who rebased from remote now have that file on stage, file cannot be removed, reseted.
+Anyone who rebased from remote now have that file on stage, file cannot be removed or resetted.

 Pre-push hook provided by Github will not save you.
 It checks if LFS client is installed or not, nothing less nothing more.
 You could commit binary file and install LFS client just before pushing.